Qiskit/RFCs/0023-backend-v3.md

 ### BackendV2 - the existing backend model

-Internal communication guidelines establish the following definitions:
+IBM Quantum uses the following definitions:

 - **QPU:** “A QPU includes all of the hardware responsible for accepting an executable quantum instruction set, or a quantum circuit, and returning an accurate answer”